National Intelligencer

 The National Intelligencer and Washington Advertiser was a newspaper published in Washington, D.C., from October 30, 1800 until 1870.
 It was the first newspaper published in the District, which was founded in 1790.
-It was originally a Tri-weekly publication.
+It was originally a tri-weekly publication.
 It covered early debates of the United States Congress.
-The paper had a strong bias to Republicans and Thomas Jefferson.
+The paper had a strong bias to Democratic-Republicans and Thomas Jefferson.